pocl/pocl/doc/sphinx/source/development.rst

 early.
 The required testsuites can be enabled at buildtime with ``-DENABLE_TESTSUITES=tier1`` cmake option.

-Currently (2022-11-07) the following are included in the tier-1 test suites:
+Currently (2023-02-28) the following are included in the tier-1 test suites:

 * The standard test suite of pocl.
 * PyOpenCL test suite
 * piglit test suite
 * conformance_suite_micro test suite
 * OpenASIP short smoke test suite (against the latest OpenASIP open source release)
+* CHIP-SPV test suite

 Please note that not necessarily all the tests currently pass in the suites, we just ensure the currently passing ones do not regress with new